Tyumen Oblast: Natural resources

 Over 44% of the land reserves in the south of the region are covered with forests.
 43 million hectares are covered by forests.
 The forest resources area is the third largest in the Russian Federation after the Krasnoyarsk Territory and the Irkutsk Region.
 The main forest forming species are pine, birch, spruce, fir, aspen and larch.
 The total timber reserves are estimated at 5.4 billion cubic meters.

 In the south of the Tyumen region are about ten hot (37-50 °C) geothermal sources, having balneological properties.
 Sources are popular not only among residents of Tyumen, but in neighboring regions as well: the Sverdlovsk, Kurgan, and Chelyabinsk regions.

 The region has large peat reserves.
 Large deposits of vivianite (ferric phosphate) (approximately 20% of world reserves) have been discovered in particular peat deposits, the usage of which may meet the phosphate fertilizers demand of the agriculture.

 There are deposits of quartz sands, brick and expanded clays, sapropels and limestone.
 The region has large fresh and mineral water reserves.
 There are great prospects for oil field development.

 Economy

 As of 2016, the Nominal GDP in Tyumen Oblast(including Khanty–Mansi and Yamalo-Nenets Autonomous regions) reached ₽5,9 trillion$104 billion ($28,000 per capita).

 Tyumen is a service center for gas and oil industries: the Oblast has the highest level of oil and gas production of any region in Russia.

 Gazprom, LUKoil and Gazpromneft, TNK-BP, Shell, Salym Petroleum Development N.V. have representative offices in Tyumen.

 It has been suggested that the importance of these industries has caused the high levels of economic inequality observed in the region.

-The largest companies in the region include Sibur (revenues of $ billion in 2017), Antipinsky Refinery ($ billion), the local branch of Schlumberger ($ million).
+The largest companies in the region include Sibur (revenues of $ billion in 2017), the Antipinsky Refinery ($ billion) and the local branch of Schlumberger ($ million).